eraffaelli/oneshotrpg/content/blog/creating-the-characters/captain-premade-rpg-character.md

 ### Communicator Device
 - Represents her well-connectedness

-The fallen captain wears a communication device--an old fashioned, bulky one at that.
+The fallen captain wears a communication device---an old fashioned, bulky one at that.
 This model is worn on her left arm, starting with a fingerless glove and extending up to the elbow.
 When activated, it projects various screens and interfaces into the user’s vision using the chip.
 To the onlooker it looks as if she is tapping and typing into thin air.
 She uses the device to maintain contact with her connections.

 ## Battle Mechanics
 ### Gameplay Niche